rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/animations.md

 }
 ```

 This keyframe animation moves a box 50px from left to right in 3 keyframes.
 The color also changes, but because you don't define the color in the second step, the browser fills in the blanks to smoothly transition the colors defined at the first and last step.
+When the browser fills in the gaps like this, it is called _in-betweening_.

 Finally, you apply the animation to an element with the `animation` property, which says "apply the `over-and-back` keyframe animation to this element, make it last 1.5 seconds, the movement should be steady (linear), and repeat it three times":